Every sailing enthusiast dreams of sailing around the world. There are people who realize this dream. We met Jean and Christiane.

 What must always be on board?

 Good mood, dryness and organization!
-And, of course complete safety equipment (you can Browse for Ronstan sailing equipment online), alternative navigation systems, multiple means of communication…
+And, of course complete safety equipment, alternative navigation systems, multiple means of communication…

 What does sailing mean for you?